Analysis | Violent anime videos are probably not the answer to winning young people over to the GOP

 “Not sure why anyone is freaking out,” he wrote on Twitter in response to the criticism.
 “I’ll say this: there are millions of Gen Z, Y and X conservatives.
 They believe in America First. … We will not let the left dictate our strategy, alliances and efforts.
 Ignore the left.”

 It is absolutely the case that the Republican Party should feel some urgency about luring millennial voters to its side.
 There’s been a wide gap in partisan views by age for more than a decade now, with younger voters overwhelmingly preferring Democratic candidates.
-Right now, that’s not a problem, given that older voters vote much more heavily.
+Right now, that’s not a problem, given that older Americans vote much more heavily.
 But young voters inexorably become older ones, and if their politics don’t change, the right faces an uphill climb.

 There are efforts to appeal to younger voters in more traditional ways.
-Rep. Dan Crenshaw (R-Tex.) held a summit earlier this year focused on engaging younger conservatives.
-Groups such as Turning Point USA have the same ostensible focus, although that organization seems largely to be a young-pundit factory (when it isn’t making headlines for other reasons).
+Rep. Dan Crenshaw (R-Tex.) held a summit this year focused on engaging younger conservatives.
+Groups such as Turning Point USA ostensibly have the same focus, although that organization seems largely to be a young-pundit factory (when it isn’t making headlines for other reasons).

 Gosar’s framing here may be opportunistic, telling his colleagues that he is simply trying to help the party woo younger Americans, or it may be sincere.
-It may be the case that Gosar actually believes that his “Attack on Titan” video will get young people to consider the Biden administration’s open-border policies, although it’s not clear if a non-zero number of observers intuited that point.
+It may be that Gosar actually believes that his “Attack on Titan” video will get young people to consider the Biden administration’s border policies, although it’s not clear whether a nonzero number of observers intuited that point.

 To some extent, Gosar’s ploy smacks of the “OK boomer” tension that emerged several years ago.
-A few months ago, I spoke to Taylor Lorenz, the New York Times reporter who first reported on the trend in 2019, and she pointed out that the dismissive phrase largely originated on TikTok, a social media video site that saw a flood of new, older users in 2018.
+A few months ago, I spoke to Taylor Lorenz, the New York Times reporter who in 2019 first reported on the trend, and she pointed out that the dismissive phrase largely originated on TikTok, a social media video site that saw a flood of new, older users in 2018.
 Their often awkward efforts to integrate into a community dominated by younger voices helped crystallize a lot of intergenerational frustration.
 So: “OK boomer.”
 Thanks so much for sharing your thoughts.

 Over the past few years, a parallel right-wing social media universe has emerged in which people using aliases such as “Carpe Donktum” and “Cat Turd” similarly use tools and tactics familiar to younger Americans to post content that instead mostly appeals to older, right-wing users like themselves.
-They aren’t wooing younger people to the cause as much as they’re making members of the cause feel young; likewise, Gosar is not winning over young people to his worldview as much as he’s ingratiating himself with an existing universe of young right-wingers.
+They aren’t wooing younger people to the cause as much as they’re making members of the cause feel young; likewise, Gosar is not winning young people to his worldview as much as he’s ingratiating himself with an existing universe of young right-wingers.

 But he has, at least, found his niche.
 And in the struggle for attention among the House’s Republican fringe, that is a minor victory at least.
 He might have gotten kicked off his committees, thanks to the vote on Wednesday, but he gained something more politically useful: attention.